Ashok0/EnderalVREssentials/README.md

 ## Noteworthy mods
 [**Enderal VR - Patch**](https://www.nexusmods.com/enderalspecialedition/mods/8?tab=files): This mod offers you the opportunity to play Enderal in VR.
 Supports special gestures when your Skyrim VR window is active in the forefront in Windows.
 Raising your right controller above your head will bring up the Hero menu.
 Repeating this gesture will close the Hero menu.
 Raising your left controller above your head will teleport you to the Akropolis.

+[**DynDOLOD**] Adds distant LOD for objects and trees to Skyrim.
+When looking across the horizon in large open areas, this mod allows you to see FAR more detail than what is possible with the vanilla game, even with in-game LOD settings set to max.

 [**Dear Diary VR - Paper SkyUI and Categorized Favorites**](https://www.nexusmods.com/skyrimspecialedition/mods/44874?tab=files): Replacer for Skyrim interface in a paper style.
 Disable if you prefer the classic SkyUI interface.

 [**Menu Mouse Fix**](https://www.nexusmods.com/skyrimspecialedition/mods/33414?tab=files): Enables mouse for SkyUI-VR.
 You can use your VR controllers to control the menu cursor like a laser pointer.